menu

 Occupations and Workforce

-Bridgeton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bridgeton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bridgeton is a town of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Bridgeton who work in office and administrative support (21.51%), sales jobs (18.60%), and teaching (11.05%).

 Bridgeton is home to a number of people employed in the armed forces.
 When you visit or walk around Bridgeton, some of the people you will bump into will be military people In and out of uniform, jogging, shopping and generally out and about town.